fiveages-sim/robot_descriptions/humanoid/Agibot/agibot_g1_description/README.md

 # Agibot G1 Description

 This package contains the description files for Agibot Genie G1 humanoid.
-I got the origin URDF files from the [GenieSim](https://huggingface.co/datasets/agibot-world/GenieSimAssets).
+The origin models could be found at [GenieSim](https://huggingface.co/datasets/agibot-world/GenieSimAssets).

 ## 1. Build
 ```bash